giacomomarchioro/pyProjectManager/README.md

 ## Tagging in the file name
 Some additional tags can be added in the file name the most important is `_v#` where # is a number which denotes the number of a final version.
 You may start creating the file "escavation.avi" with a video editor but is not ready yet this mean that the task is not compleated.
 When you rename it escavation_v1.avi the system will see as a final version and hence the task is marked as completed.

+## Setting default save location for a software
+You can change the default save location for a software depending on the project you are working at the moment.
+(This works for compatible software).

+## Create automatically a timesheet
+Often it is required to create a timesheet with the hours worked for a specific project.

 # Views
 Views allow you to see you project in a graphical way, different views are available.